nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 (a) Download the dataset.
 Note: there are several versions of this dataset, use the version [found here](https://talhassner.github.io/home/projects/lfwa/index.html) (it’s called LFW-a, and is also used in the DeepFace paper).

 (b)	Use the following train and test sets to train your model: [Train](http://vis-www.cs.umass.edu/lfw/pairsDevTrain.txt) \ [Test](http://vis-www.cs.umass.edu/lfw/pairsDevTest.txt).
 [Remember - you will use your test set to perform one-shot learning.
-This division is set up so that no subject from test set is included in the train set].
-Please note it is often a recommended to use a validation set when training your model.
+This division is set up so that no subject from the test set is included in the train set].
+Please note it is often recommended to use a validation set when training your model.
 Make your own decision whether to use one and what percentage of (training) samples to allocate.

 (c) In your report, include an analysis of the dataset (size, number of examples – in total and per class – for the train and test sets, etc).
-Also provide the full experimental setup you used – batch sizes, the various parameters of your architecture, stopping criteria and any other relevant information.
+Also provide the full experimental setup you used – batch sizes, the various parameters of your architecture, stopping criteria, and any other relevant information.
 A good rule of thumb: if asked to recreate your work, a person should be able to do so based on the information you provide in your report.

 - Implement a Siamese network architecture while using the above-mentioned paper as a reference.

-(a) Provide a complete description of your architecture: number of layers, dimensions, filters etc. Make sure to mention parameters such as learning rates, optimization and regularization methods, and the use (if exists) of batchnorm.
+(a) Provide a complete description of your architecture: number of layers, dimensions, filters, etc. Make sure to mention parameters such as learning rates, optimization and regularization methods, and the use (if exists) of batchnorm.

 (b) Explain the reasoning behind the choices made in answer to the previous section.
-If your choices were the result of trial and error, please state the fact and describe the changes made throughout your experiments.
-Choosing certain parameter combination because they appeared in a previously published paper is a perfectly valid reason.
+If your choices were the result of trial and error, please state the facts and describe the changes made throughout your experiments.
+Choosing certain parameter combinations because they appeared in a previously published paper is a perfectly valid reason.

 - In addition to the details requested above, your report needs to include an analysis of your architecture’s performance.
 Please include the following information:

-(a) Convergence times, final loss and accuracy on the test set and holdout set
+(a) Convergence times, final loss, and accuracy on the test set and holdout set

 (b) Graphs describing the loss on the training set throughout the training process